sampsyo/cs6120/content/blog/2020-12-09-slp/index.md

 name = "Ankush Rayabhari"
 +++

-This week's paper [Exploiting Superword Level Parallelism with Multimedia Instruction Sets](https://groups.csail.mit.edu/cag/slp/SLP-PLDI-2000.pdf) tries to explore a new way of exploiting single-instruction, multiple data or SIMD operations on a processor.
+This week's paper, ["Exploiting Superword Level Parallelism with Multimedia Instruction Sets,"](https://groups.csail.mit.edu/cag/slp/SLP-PLDI-2000.pdf) tries to explore a new way of exploiting single-instruction, multiple data or SIMD operations on a processor.
 It was written by Samuel Larsen and Saman Amarasinghe and appeared in PLDI 2000.